Primary PE and Sport Premium Funding

-- Schools with 17 or more eligible pupils received £16,000 and an additional payment of £10 per pupil based on the number of pupils in years 1 to 6 to be spent in any way the school thinks best to improve the teaching and learning of PE and School Sport in their individual school
+- Schools with 17 or more eligible pupils will receive £16,000 and an additional payment of £10 per pupil based on the number of pupils in Years 1 to 6.

 All pupils leaving primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport

 To achieve self-sustaining improvement in the quality of PE and sport in primary schools.
 We would expect indicators of such improvement to include:

 - the engagement of all pupils in regular physical activity – kick-starting healthy active lifestyles

 - the profile of PE and sport being raised across the school as a tool for whole school improvement

 - increased confidence, knowledge and skills of all staff in teaching PE and sport